 The human brain has been proven not to be able to function properly when you multitask.
 You lose efficiency and quality when you are trying to accomplish too many things at once.
 It is better that you fully dedicate yourself to the task at hand and then set it down completely before starting anything new.
 You’ll actually increase productivity and complete more in the same amount of time!

 Monitor your use of social media platforms.

 Try setting the goal of not looking at emails or social media until a few hours after you start work.
 This allows you to deeply focus on what is most important in your day without getting sucked into the scrolling algorithm.

 Take breaks for your mental health.

-Get up, walk around and allow your mind to wander occasionally.
-There is one methodology that says you should work for 25 minutes then take a 5-minute break.
-Once you do this pattern four times, take a 20- minute break to improve your ability to concentrate.
+Get up, walk around, and allow your mind to wander occasionally.
+There is one methodology that says you should work for 25 minutes and then take a 5-minute break.
+Once you do this pattern four times, take a 20- minute break to help you stay focused in the long run.